 Sample result:

-GetTaxHistory ResultCode is: Success

-Invoice Number: 1601598 Current Status: Cancelled
+:ResultCode=>["Success", "Success"] #The original request and result status

+:GetTaxResultDocId=>["36260589"] #The invoice or order number

+:GetTaxResultDocStatus=>["Saved"] #The current document status

 Validate

 The Validate API uses the Avalara.AvaTax.Adapter.AddressService namespace (as opposed to the TaxSvc namespace) and processes an object containing an address, returning either success with minor unambiguous address corrections, or a failure code message indicating whether or not the address submitted is a valid US or Canadian street address.

+The Address service can be installed using the Avatax_AddressService gem.

+See test_address.rb for an example of how to use the address validation service.

 The Validate API is typically used to validate an address book (customers) and in some cases to produce properly formatted shipping labels.

 Calling a Validate with a minimum of three elements of an address is required.
 For example, line 1, 2, and/or 3 of the street address, the city, and the state, will produce several outcomes: